Emmanuelle Arsan: Illness and death

-Their idyll was shattered in 2001, when Marayat suddenly fell ill.
+In 2001, Marayat suddenly fell ill.
 She was diagnosed with systemic scleroderma, a rare and incurable autoimmune disease, which had first given her trouble at the age of 20.
 After a period of remission that had lasted for 49 years, the disease returned and attacked her legs, causing her acute suffering and rapidly affecting her mobility.
 Her health further deteriorated when gangrene rapidly ensued, and both of her legs had to be amputated above the knee.
 She was, therefore, forced to spend the remaining four years of her life bedridden, being treated at home by a private nurse.
-Marayat Rollet-Andriane died on 12 June 2005 at Chantelouve, aged 73.
+Marayat died on 12 June 2005 at Chantelouve, aged 73.
 Her husband died three years later, in April 2008.

-Nitya Phenkun, the sole beneficiary of the copyright of Emmanuelle, returned to Thailand soon after Louis-Jacques' death, and put Chantelouve up for sale.
+Nitya Phenkun, the sole beneficiary of the copyright of Emmanuelle, returned to Thailand soon after Louis-Jacques' death, and put the Chantelouve estate up for sale.